 2-2.131 - Serving and Filing Notice of Appeal—Upon Decision to Appeal or Cross-Appeal

-When a decision has been made to appeal or cross-appeal, the United States Attorney is responsible for serving and filing a notice of appeal or cross-appeal on behalf of the United States or any officer or agency thereof in any case in which the United States or any officer or agency thereof is a party.
+When a decision has been made to appeal or cross-appeal in a case where the United States Attorney was lead counsel in the district court, the United States Attorney is responsible for serving and filing a notice of appeal or cross-appeal on behalf of the United States or any officer or agency thereof.
 This applies to appeals to the Supreme Court (see Rule 18, Rules of Supreme Court) as well as to the courts of appeals.

 2-2.132 - Serving and Filing Notice of Appeal—Pending Decision to Appeal or Cross-Appeal

-NOTE: See USAM 2-3.222 which relieves the United States Attorney of the responsibility for filing a notice of appeal in social security cases in which the claim is for benefits.
+NOTE: See JM 2-3.222 which relieves the United States Attorney of the responsibility for filing a notice of appeal in social security cases in which the claim is for benefits for an individual.

 2-2.140 - Rehearing En Banc